rkarunya10/rkarunya10/README.md

 **Analyze → Visualize → Predict → Innovate**

-I focus on understanding data, discovering meaningful insights, and exploring how AI and analytics can solve practical problems.
+I believe in continuously learning, experimenting with technology, and turning data into meaningful insights and practical solutions.

 ---

-## 🎯 Career Focus

-I am interested in opportunities where I can apply my knowledge of **Artificial Intelligence, Data Analytics, Business Analytics, and Machine Learning** while continuing to learn and grow.

----

 <div align="center">

-### ⭐ Analyze • Visualize • Predict • Innovate ⭐

-**Thanks for visiting my profile!**
+### ⭐ Thanks for visiting my profile!

+**Let's learn, build, and innovate with data & AI.**

 </div>